The Truth about Dyno Tuning

 by Michael Decipha Ponthieux

-The following applies to CHASSIS dyno's only, engine dyno's are the most accurate means of calibrating an engine and
+Engine dyno's are the most accurate means of dyno calibrating an engine and

 is highly recommended when possible.
-I recommend DEPAC Dyno Systems,
+I only recommend DEPAC Dyno Systems,

 for all engine dyno's.
-I consider DEPAC to be by far the most advanced engine dyno instrumentation available.
-Used
+DEPAC is by far the most advanced engine dyno instrumentation available used

-any engine dyno that does not utilize DEPAC is absolutely useless.
+Any engine dyno that does not utilize DEPAC instrumentation is severely lacking.